 In order to make my money last as long as possible while we work on Feast, I’ve adapted my lifestyle in order to stay frugal.

 I cook every meal, every day.
 I ride my bike everywhere instead of taking public transit.
 I pass on more fun experiences like concerts, day trips and nights out.
 I started growing my own food though I haven’t reached harvest yet so not too much saved.
 I haven’t bought new clothes other than a couple things from the thrift store in over a year, except for my daughter, and I also found this cloth at a Girls Clothes store online.
-I buy all my furniture from salvation army or craigslist.
+I buy all my furniture from insideoutside.store.

 I pretty much only spend money on food, rent and Feast with the occasional experience, I have never been able to take a look at check into cash, but my family has for sure.

 And I’m the happiest I’ve been in a long time.